-2016 Year in Review Summary
+2017 Year in Review Summary

-Though the City of West Branch Planning Commission continues to have many ambitious plans to work towards achieving the ten goals listed above, a great deal of progress towards achieving those these goals was made during the 2016 calendar year:
+Though the City of West Branch Planning Commission continues to have many ambitious plans to work towards achieving the ten goals listed above, a great deal of progress towards achieving those these goals was made during the 2017 calendar year:

-- Two joint meeting were held with the West Branch City Council, which helped open lines of communication between the two City boards and their respective members. - A new mixed-use commercial/residential district was added to the City, through an amendment to the City Zoning Ordinances so as to allow future development, redevelopment, and increased commercial investment in the City. - The Zoning Code was also amended to lessen parking restrictions in the City's industrial district so as to allow the redevelopment of an abandoned indoor tennis court building into a new and expanded recreation center, which now hosts multi-team tournaments and brings in additional tourism and revenue to the region. - A proposal to allow residential uses on the first-floor in the downtown Central Business District was considered (such use is already allowed, but denied, as it did not align with the Planning Commission's strategic vision and goals for future development of the downtown area-which includes the encouragement of additional retail and commercial services in the downtown so as to promote the area as a regional shopping destination. - The Zoning Code was amended to allow for brew pubs and distilleries via special use permit in the Central Business District, to encourage the redevelopment of previously vacant storefronts downtown-which immediately led to a new brewery submitting for and getting approval for a special use permit to open a brewpub/eatery downtown, which is slated to open in the late Fall/early Winter of 2017. - A comprehensive City Tran Plan, prepared by City Administration, was reviewed, modified, and subsequently approved by the Planning Commission, and thereby recommended for approval to the City Council-which also chose to approve and implement the new Plan-thereby assisting with the development of plans for long-term sustainability of City infrastructure and services (since city treescapes are a form of infrastructure, as well as an important component of the overall attractiveness and walkability of a City). - The City Planning Commission also continued work towards the implementation of the Redevelopment Ready Communities program guidelines, pursuant to the Resolution of Participation in the RRC Program that was passed by the Planning Commission in November of 2015.
+- A new mixed-use commercial/residential district was added to the City, through an amendment to the City Zoning Ordinances so as to allow future development, redevelopment, and increased commercial investment in the City. - The Zoning Code was also amended to lessen parking restrictions in the City's industrial district so as to allow the redevelopment of an abandoned indoor tennis court building into a new and expanded recreation center, which now hosts multi-team tournaments and brings in additional tourism and revenue to the region. - A proposal to allow residential uses on the first-floor in the downtown Central Business District was considered (such use is already allowed, but denied, as it did not align with the Planning Commission's strategic vision and goals for future development of the downtown area-which includes the encouragement of additional retail and commercial services in the downtown so as to promote the area as a regional shopping destination. - The Zoning Code was amended to allow for brew pubs and distilleries via special use permit in the Central Business District, to encourage the redevelopment of previously vacant storefronts downtown-which immediately led to a new brewery submitting for and getting approval for a special use permit to open a brewpub/eatery downtown, which is slated to open in the late Fall/early Winter of 2017. - A comprehensive City Tran Plan, prepared by City Administration, was reviewed, modified, and subsequently approved by the Planning Commission, and thereby recommended for approval to the City Council-which also chose to approve and implement the new Plan-thereby assisting with the development of plans for long-term sustainability of City infrastructure and services (since city treescapes are a form of infrastructure, as well as an important component of the overall attractiveness and walkability of a City). - The City Planning Commission also continued work towards the implementation of the Redevelopment Ready Communities program guidelines, pursuant to the Resolution of Participation in the RRC Program that was passed by the Planning Commission in November of 2015.